LeporidaeLepus/leetcode-record/algorithm.md

 - Bottom-Up DP (Tabulation)
 - Top-Down DP(Recersion + Memoization)

-1. Defination of DB table
+1. Defination of DP table and the index
-2. Recursion formula for DB table
+2. Recursion formula for DP table
 3. Initialization of the DP table
     > [63.
 Unique Paths II](https://leetcode.com/problems/unique-paths-ii/)
-4. Traversal order for DB table
+4. Traversal order for DP table
-5. Give examples of DB table
+5. Deriving an example tabulation from processes above to check the correctness

 > <big>**Combination**</big>
 >